 If you cease to operate chargeable flights you must notify HMRC in writing.

-You don’t have to register for APD in advance and can pay APD for flights made over a 24 hour period by completing the combined registration and notification form within 7 days of the departure date.
+- can pay APD for flights made over a 24 hour period by completing the combined registration and notification form within 7 days of the departure date

 You pay APD for each chargeable passenger you carry.
 The passenger will fall into a specific tax band dependent on their final destination.

-From 1 April 2015 there will only be 2 bands.
-Band A will remain the same and all other destinations will be merged into band B.
+From 1 April 2015 there are only 2 bands.
+Band A remains the same and all other destinations have been merged into band B.